 Why Women Need Annual GYN Exams

+The annual GYN exam is performed by a medical provider with specialized training in gynecology; this may be a gynecology physician, primary care physician, nurse practitioner, certified nurse midwife, or physician assistant.
 The benefits of a yearly visit extend well beyond a Pap smear.
 Annual gynecologic exams are among the most important ways for women to receive preventive health screening and education that is specific to women.

 - birth control